mbahvw/kit-katacoda-scenarios/kubectl-advance/step6.md

-Let's create an `nginx` container called `test`:
+Let's create a single container pod called `test`  with an `nginx` image:

 `kubectl run test --image=nginx --restart=Never`{{execute}}

 Verify whether the `test` container is up and running:

 `kubectl get pods`{{execute}}

 Now let's get the output of the `date` command from the running `test` container without logging into it:

 `kubectl exec test date`{{execute}}

-You can also use the `iexec` plug-in.
-Let's get the content of the `/etc/resolv.conf/` file from the running container:
+Using the `iexec` plug-in, let's get the content of the `/etc/resolv.conf/` file from the running `test` container:

 `kubectl iexec test cat /etc/resolv.conf`{{execute}}

 To login and interact with the container's shell, type the below command:

 `kubectl iexec test  /bin/sh`{{execute}}

 From the shell prompt, type the below command or copy/paste it into the shell: